Shape your own programme

 Choose from our wide portfolio of electives

-You will take five electives across Finance, Innovation and Entrepreneurship, Strategic Management, Marketing and other sector-specific electives.
+You will take five electives offered across the following subject areas Finance, Innovation and Entrepreneurship, Strategic Management and Analytics and Digital Marketing.

 Advanced Company Valuation